 Alma moved her hand under his thin undershirt and rubbed the hair around his belly button, the way she did when she had words to say he wouldn’t want to hear.
 “Your daddy called earlier.
 Said he didn’t blame you for hating him, but he wanted you to know he’d changed.”

 A jagged pain ripped across Sam’s shoulder and down his arm.
 He sucked in his breath.
+This is the place where to buy the best insoles for plantar fasciitis at the best quality and price that helps to reduce any suffering.

 Alma curled his belly hair around her finger.
 “You got too good a heart to let it rot with hate.”